The Apple Safari browser allows end-users to report bugs or security loopholes to Safari developers so they can fix and

 You could search via Spotlight or enter the following URL in the Safari address bar: applefeedback://.
 Moreover, the macOS Beta users could also bring up the app via the Docks under Utility.

 These will help report bugs and feature requests to the Apple Developers via the Assistant App.

 Using the Feedback Assistant website

 If you cannot access your Apple device but have your Apple ID, you could also use the website for this purpose.
 Here are the steps to follow:

 - Head to the Feedback Assistant website and log in to your Apple account.

 - Select the device and the app/service currently facing an issue or two (which, in this case, is the Safari browser).

 - Explain the bugs you face or the features you want to see in future builds.

 - Once all these details have been filled, Submit the form to the developers.

 That’s it.
 The Feedback Assistant website sends bug reports or feature requests to Apple Developers.
 You shall then shortly receive a Feedback ID, which could be used to track the progress of your query report.

 Consider adding additional details such as logs, profile information, and screenshots.
 Compress them to a single folder before uploading them to the site.

 Using the Safari Feedback Page

-The previous two methods either required an Apple device or at least your Apple account.
-However, if you can’t currently qualify for any of these prerequisites, then there’s a third approach, one that doesn’t require your interaction with the Apple ecosystem.
+The previous two methods required either an Apple device or your Apple account.
+However, if you can’t currently qualify for any of these prerequisites, there’s a third approach that doesn’t require your interaction with the Apple ecosystem.
 It involves the use of the Safari Feedback Page.

 Here are the steps to send Safari Feedback without Apple ID: